broadinstitute/ABC-Enhancer-Gene-Prediction/docs/usage/getting_started.rst

 To run ABC with your own specified data, create a **config-biosamples.tsv** file and replace ``"config/config-biosamples-chr22.tsv"`` with your file name.
 See section below for more info on how to create the biosample tsv file

-Reference files (*please specify file formats for all of these?*)
+Reference files
 	- chrom_sizes: chromosome sizes file
+		- FORMAT: TSV with 2 columns: chromsome (str), size (int)
 	- regions_blocklist: enhancer/promoter sequences to exclude from the model
+		- FORMAT: BED
 	- ubiquitous_genes: genes that are always expressed, regardless of cell type (these genes do not typically have distal enhancers and so are flagged by the pipeline)
+		- FORMAT: TSV with 1 column: gene name (str)
 	- genes: list of genes corresponding with the genome
+		- FORMAT: BED6 with ENSEMBL_ID as 7th column
-	- genome_tss: 500bp TSS region for each gene in the genes file (Andreas to provide more info on this file format and gene file format)
+	- genome_tss: 500bp TSS region for each gene in the genes file
+		- FORMAT: BED6 with ENSEMBL_ID as 7th column